What are mutual funds?

 Mutual fund classes

 Mutual funds are sold in different share classes, with the main difference between the classes being the types of fees they charge.
 Here’s an overview of the key mutual fund classes.
+No-load mutual funds don’t charge sales loads, so they’re not included here.

 Class A shares will typically come with a front-end sales load, but will have lower annual expenses, such as the 12b-1 fee, than other mutual fund classes.
 Some funds will lower the sales load as the amount invested increases.